Skip to content

 5. There are various meanings behind the Flag of Indonesia

-The colour red in the flag means courage, and white means purity.
+The colour red in the flag means courage and white means purity.
 If you dig deeper, it turns out that the red and white colour also has a philosophical meaning; red represents the physical human body, whereas white symbolises spiritual life.
 Together, both colours stand for a complete human being.

 6. Indonesia is not the only country that uses the Red-and-White Flag

 Indonesia is not the only nation that uses red and white colours for its flag.
 The most similar flag to the Indonesian one is the flag of Monaco.
 The difference is in the ratio between length and width.
 The Indonesian flag has a width and length ratio of 2:3, while the Monaco flag has a ratio of 4:5.
-The flag of Monaco looks squarer, with a darker shade of red colour.
+The flag of Monaco looks square, with a darker shade of red colour.

 7. The Flag of Indonesia Raising Ceremony